TimoSR/RiftGate/README.md

 An openiated codefirst CQRS microservice framework inspired by Clean Domain Driven Design.

-The repository holds the code for the framework and an implementation Auction example utilizing the framework.
+The repository holds the code for the framework and an Auction System Sample utilizing the framework.

 The implementations have been follow principles in the following order.